JD Benson, MMFT Intern

 MY TRAINING

-I have a bachelor’s degree in Marketing Management from Missouri State University and am currently a Master’s level student in Lipscomb University’s Marriage and Family Therapy (MFT) program, under the supervision of Cadey Phipps, LMFT (license #1348) and Jenny Matern, LMFT.
+I have a bachelor’s degree in Marketing Management from Missouri State University, a Master’s degree from Lipscomb University’s Marriage and Family Therapy (MFT) program, and am currently practicing under a temp license and under the supervision of Cadey Phipps, LMFT (license #1348).
 I utilize Bowenian Therapy, a process that focuses on self-differentiation and generational family patterns, as well as Internal Family System (IFS), a talk therapy in which you work with a therapist to identify and understand the specific sub-personalities or “parts” that make up your internal emotional system.
-My continued studies will garner an MFT with a specialization in play therapy, a therapy used with children who might struggle with expressing themselves or their emotions to express themselves through play.
+My MFT holds a specialization in play therapy, a therapy used with children who might struggle with expressing themselves or their emotions to express themselves through play.
 I have hopes of completing the requirements for IFS certification and am completing training for Gottman Couples Therapy, a research-based therapy with the shared goals of empowering couples, introducing new problem-solving skills and creating shared meaning within the couple.
+I also have training in level 1 EMDR.

 PROFESSIONAL MEMBERSHIPS